Spotify is a well-loved music streaming platform. However, many Spotify users have reported one big problem: Spotify keeps logging you out.

 You will receive a verification e-mail after changing your password.

-Android users can either click on the app icon or choose the update button in the Google Play Store.
+Android users can either click on the app icon on the home screen or choose the update button in the Google Play Store.

-Once the Spotify app is updated to the latest version, check and see if Spotify logs you out again.
+Once you have the latest version, check if Spotify logs you out again.

-Log in to Spotify on the Spotify website and navigate to the account overview;
+Log in to Spotify and navigate to the account overview;

 On the left pane, select the apps section;

-You will now see which third-party apps have access to your account;
+You will now see your connected third-party apps;

 Restart Spotify and see if the issue is resolved.